haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Senses darkvision 60 ft., passive Perception 14 Languages Goblin, Worg Challenge 1/2 (100 XP)
    Skills Perception +3, Stealth +4 Senses passive Perception 13 Languages —
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 393

 and Goblin, and a few learn to speak Common as well.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 394

 Appendix MM-B:
 Nonplayer